cosmos/cosmos-sdk/docs/architecture/adr-048-consensus-fees.md

 Transactions are prioritized based on the tier, the higher the tier, the higher the priority.

-Within the same tier/priority, the transactions are processed in FIFO manner.
+Within the same tier/priority, the transactions are processed in FIFO manner which is the default behavior of tendermint.
+Be aware of that the mempool tx ordering logic is not part of consensus and can be modified by malicious validator.

 ### `min-gas-prices`